Nick088Official/FaceFusion-Online-Ports/README.md

 # Changelog
+Updated to FaceFusion 2.6.1, also added `!apt-get update` as it would fix issues with running it on Google Colab PRO as said in https://github.com/Nick088Official/FaceFusion-Online-Ports/issues/10.
+The kaggles currently doesn't work as i got banned off Kaggle :(
 These are the changelogs for the online ports, to see the updates of the program, please check [their releases here](https://github.com/facefusion/facefusion/releases).
 ## Update - June 7th, 2024
 As Google Colab updated from cuda 11.8 to 12.2, i updated both colabs and also updated the colab workarounds guide.